Flexible Spending Accounts (FSA) - WageWorks

 Maximum Annual Deposit:

-Dependent care expenses are eligible for reimbursement if they meet the following criteria (please reference IRS Publication 503 for full description of eligible expenses):
+Dependent care expenses are eligible for reimbursement if they meet the following criteria:

 - The annual amount submitted for reimbursement does not exceed the lesser of your income or your spouses income